manuelvulp/formation/README.md

 ## API

 The form element.
-It's not really needed but if present, any of the input selectors which are defined as string, will be searched from given form element.
+It's not really needed but if present, any of the input selectors will be searched from given form element.
 ```javascript
 /**
  * @type {string|jQuery selector|function}